josh-aaron/adserver/README.md

 - Tech stack
    - Goal was to use as few external packages/dependencies as possible
-   - I chose Postgres instead of MySQL simply because I haven't worked with it before and wanted a new learning experience
+   - I chose Postgres instead of MySQL/SQLite simply because I haven't worked with it before and wanted a new learning experience
+      - Another interesting option would have been to use a NoSQL DB like Mongo - as many high throughput DBs used in the adtech space leverage NoSQL (e.g., Aerospike, Dynamo)
+   - Decided against using an ORM, but wanted to gain experience using database migrations, so started using golang-migrate (CLI Tool) for the initial set up of Campaign table
 - Architecture/project set up
    - Repository Pattern: Transport, Service, Repository Layers
        - The transport layer handles the API routing and project initialization logic.
 It is completely separate and independent from the business and database logic